mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

 ## Overview and goal
 {: #overview}

-In this guide, you will deploy a monitoring application on {{site.data.keyword.Bluemix_notm}} to view data from your devices.
+In this guide, you will deploy a monitoring application on {{site.data.keyword.Bluemix}} to view data from your devices.

 As in guide 1, you can follow one or both of the following paths:
 - Path A: [Step 1A - Deploy and connect the monitoring web application](#deploy_app)